mansi-m111/tesco-grocery-analysis-public-health/README.md

   - Organic and premium foods (e.g., grains, bottled water)
   - Quality proteins (e.g., fish and poultry)
 - Negative correlation between income and purchase of dairy/wine/fruit in some areas — indicating emerging preferences for plant-based or alternative diets

+---

+## 📎 Supporting Materials

+Additional resources that demonstrate communication and documentation best practices:

+- 📄 [Executive Summary (PDF)](docs/CM50266_TescoDataAnalysis.pdf): Concise summary of objectives, insights, and conclusions.
+- 🎤 [Presentation Slides (PDF)](docs/CM50266_Presentation.pdf): Stakeholder-facing presentation outlining key findings and public health implications.

+These materials offer context for the analysis and showcase how results were communicated clearly for both technical and non-technical audiences.